 Retrieving trials are conducted at five different levels, beginners, novice, restricted, all age and championship.
-Novice, Restricted and All Age Stakes form the basis of most trials in NSW.
+Novice, Restricted and All Age Stakes form the basis of most trials in Queensland.

 A Beginners Test is the entry level for retrieving trials and consists of two runs (retrieves), one on land and one in or through water which is of sufficient depth for the dog to swim.
 Beginners handlers are generally given instruction on the procedure for the conduct of the test and shown the mechanics of the run over which the dog is required to compete.
 It is a great way to be introduced to the sport of retrieving trials.